pJotoro/jo/README.md

 So far, these are the principles I've been running with when developing jo:

-1. Libraries should only attempt to be useful for 99% of programs.
-2. Flexibility isn't always good.
+1. Flexibility isn't always good.
 Most programs don't need multiple windows, for example.
 Strategic *inflexibility* can make a library much nicer to use in 99% of cases.
-3. Reduce the number of *necessary* API calls as much as possible.
+2. Reduce the number of *necessary* API calls as much as possible.
-4. Avoid returning results.
+3. Avoid returning results.
 Most errors in platform specific code are just that: *errors*.
 If they happen, it means there's something wrong with the *library*.
 Where this isn't the case, such as with `app.gl_init`, a boolean result is acceptable.
 If it fails, it simply means that version of OpenGL isn't present on the user's machine.
-5. NEVER EVER make a procedure like app.get_last_error.
+4. NEVER EVER make a procedure like app.get_last_error.
 If the library is being used in a blatantly incorrect way, it should panic with a useful error message.
 Forcing the user to get an error and print it out themsevles is completely pointless.

 ## IMPORTANT: